Hyman-Cheung/StarryNote_Flutter/README.md

 ### 2. Concept Visualization (Mind Mapping)
 Go beyond traditional text logs by mapping out relationships between different subjects:
+* **On-Page Concept Labels:** Create and place dedicated concept labels anywhere on your note canvas.
+These labels act as customizable focal points that can be linked directly into your map, allowing you to brainstorm and connect ideas right where you take notes.
-* **Custom Nodes:** Represent notebooks, sections, pages, or dedicated concept labels using distinct shapes and colors.
+* **Custom Nodes:** Automatically or manually represent your notebooks, sections, pages, or free-standing concept labels as nodes using distinct shapes and colors.
-* **Interactive Graphs:** Automatically generate a visual mind map of your notes with the press of a button.
+* **Interactive Graphs:** Automatically generate an interconnected visual mind map of your notes and concepts with the press of a button.
-* **Custom Linkage:** Connect nodes using directional arrows, customize node titles, and add annotations to clarify complex topics.
+* **Custom Linkage:** Connect different nodes and labels using directional arrows, customize node titles, and add annotations to clarify complex relationships or subject topics.
-* **Seamless Navigation:** Click on any node inside the mind map to view its explicit hierarchy location or quickly edit its details.
+* **Seamless Navigation:** Click on any node or label inside the mind map to instantly view its explicit location within your notebooks or quickly jump in to edit its details.

 ### 3. Note-Reviewing System
 Boost information retention with a built-in revision tracking system: